ibm-cloud-architecture/refarch-eda/docs/training/eda-skill-journey.md

     ![](os-console.png)

-### Lab 6: Create Kafka topics and get service credentials
+### 6 - Hands on lab: Create Kafka topics and get service credentials

 From the Event Stream services you created in [Lab 2](#lab-2-getting-started-with-event-streams-and-kafka-3-hours) go to the service credentials page, create new credentials to get the Kafka brokers list, the admim URL and the api_key needed to authenticate the consumer or producer code.

  ![](../deployments/eventstreams/images/IES-IC-credentials.png)

-The Event streams broker API key is needed to connect any deployed consumers or producers within kubernetes cluster to access the service in IBM Cloud.
-To avoid sharing security keys, we propose to define a kubernetes secret and deploy it to the IKS cluster.
+The Event streams broker API key is needed to connect any consumers or producers to access the service in IBM Cloud.

+When those producers and consumers are deployed to kubernetes, the way to share security keys, is to define a kubernetes secret and deploy it to the IKS cluster.

 * Define a Event Stream API key secret: to configure a secret under the `greencompute` namespace.